Senophyx/senophyx.id/content/docs/discord-rpc.md

 ---
-title: Discord-RPC Documentation
+title: Discord-RPC — Documentation
 date: 2025-10-28
-summary: Discord-RPC Documentation
+summary: A lightweight Python client for Discord’s Rich Presence via the local IPC pipe.
+This library helps you set and update the activity shown on a user’s Discord profile with minimal code.
 description: Discord-RPC Documentation
 disableComment: true
-toc: true
+toc: false
 readTime: false
 autonumber: false
 math: true